110119076/The-Daily-Bugle/README.md

 **09-06-2026**

-- Email OTP sometimes going to exisiting email in Rekyc Enhance (checking)
+- Email OTP sometimes going to exisiting email in Rekyc Enhance (checking) => done

-- IBMBBAU-4523 Joint or Individual text change (yet to start)
+- IBMBBAU-4523 Joint or Individual text change (yet to start) => done

 - For JOF with more than 2 secondary JOOs disable joint radio button and by default choose Individually (yet to start)

+- Form 121 fetched projected income not getting cleared (Critical bug) -> (yet to start)

+- Form 121 validation for total sum interest fixes => Done

+- Check Prod issue for Nre Nro check API call (checking) => Not from UI (TIBCO to WSO2 issue)

+- Balance API without accountNo in Deposit Creation page (Critical bug) -> Checked => done

+- JOF Nominee Validation not working => Checked (yet to handle)

 **08-06-2026**